 - The Right to Choose - Patients/insureds have the right to a choice of health care providers that is sufficient to assure access to appropriate high-quality health care.
 This right includes giving women access to qualified specialists such as obstetricians and gynecologists and giving patients/insureds with serious medical conditions and chronic illnesses access to specialists.

 - The Right to Access Emergency Services - Patients/insureds have the right to access emergency services when and where the need arises.
-Health plans should provide payment when a patient/insured presents himself/herself to any emergency department for treatment of an emergency medical condition, regardless of whether that emergency department is in the health plan's network.
+Health plans should provide payment when a patient/insured presents himself/herself to any emergency department for treatment of an emergency medical condition without the need for prior authorization, regardless of whether that emergency department is in the health plan's network.

 - The Right to Full Partnership in Health Care Decisions - Patients/Insureds have the right to fully participate in all decisions related to their health care.
 Patients/insureds who are unable to fully participate in treatment decisions have the right to be represented by parents, guardians, family members, or other conservators.
 Additionally, provider contracts will not contain any so-called "gag clauses" that restrict health professionals' ability to discuss and advise patients/insureds on medically necessary treatment options.